ebezzam/waveprop/README.md

 There are three common propagation models: Fraunhofer, Fresnel, and angular spectrum.
 Depending on the propagation distance and aperture size, one model may be more appropriate than the other.

 The following propagation models are implemented.
-All make use of FFT unless otherwise noted (TODO: add references)
+All make use of the FFT unless otherwise noted.
+The implementations for Fraunhofer and Fresnel were heavily inspired from the MATLAB scripts for [this book](https://www.spiedigitallibrary.org/ebooks/PM/Numerical-Simulation-of-Optical-Wave-Propagation-with-Examples-in-MATLAB/eISBN-9780819483270/10.1117/3.866274?SSO=1).

-- Fraunhofer.
+- Fraunhofer: best suited for far-field as it approximates wave-fronts as planar.
-- Fresnel (one-step, two-step, multi-step, angular spectrum).
+- Fresnel (one-step, two-step, multi-step, angular spectrum): more suitable for near-field as it approximates wave-fronts as parabolic.
-- Angular spectrum, with evanescent waves and option to bandlimit.
+- Angular spectrum, with evanescent waves and option to [bandlimit](https://opg.optica.org/oe/fulltext.cfm?uri=oe-17-22-19662&id=186848).
+Best suited for very near-field, as it maintains spherical wave-fronts, but more prone to aliasing (which is what bandlimiting can help with).
-- Direct integration (no FFT), "brute force" numerical integration.
+- Direct integration (no FFT), "brute force" numerical integration, which can be *very* slow, as it directly computes the Rayleigh-Sommerfeld (convolution) integral.
-- FFT-DI, linearizes circular convolution of direction integration in DFT domain.
+- FFT-DI, linearizes circular convolution of direction integration in the DFT domain as described [here](https://www.osapublishing.org/ao/fulltext.cfm?uri=ao-45-6-1102&id=87971).
+Uses three FFTs, and only practical for small output windows.
-- Shifted Fresnel, uses three-FFT to model propagation off of optical axis with arbitrary input and output sampling.
+- [Shifted Fresnel](https://opg.optica.org/oe/fulltext.cfm?uri=oe-15-9-5631&id=132698): uses three FFTs to model propagation off of the optical axis with arbitrary input and output sampling.

 The following scripts demonstrate the differences between the models, with comparisons to direct integration of the Rayleigh-Sommerfeld integral (computationally expensive).